mit-dormcon/t-rex/README.md

 ### Orientation Events

 You can add orientation or official events to the booklet using the `events/orientation.csv` sheet.
-Set the dorm field to "Orientation" for these events, and add "mandatory" to the list of tags.
+Leave the dorm field blank for these events, and add "mandatory" to the list of tags if it's a blackout time.

 These events are **skipped** for generating the JSON that populates the web UI, but they will show up in the booklet if `orientation.include_in_booklet` is set to true.
-These are also used to check blackout time conflicts.
+Events with the "mandatory" tag will also be used to used to check blackout time conflicts.

 ## Running a local server